ExplainableML/eml_website/content/team/almut-sophia-koepke.md

 ---

 # Profile
-Almut Sophia Koepke is a post-doctoral researcher in the EML group where she works with [Zeynep Akata](https://www.eml-unitue.de/people/zeynep-akata).
+Almut Sophia Koepke is a post-doctoral research fellow in the EML group where she works with [Zeynep Akata](https://www.eml-unitue.de/people/zeynep-akata).
 Prior to that, she completed her DPhil in the [Visual Geometry Group (VGG)](https://www.robots.ox.ac.uk/~vgg/) at the University of Oxford, supervised by [Andrew Zisserman](https://www.robots.ox.ac.uk/~az/).

 Her research focusses on multi-modal learning problems with sound, vision, and language.